NHSDigital/GDPPR_Analytical_Code/Blood_pressure/README.md

 e) For method 4, journals are joined based on NHS number, date etc. to ensure readings were taken on the same day and are then assigned an [NHS data dictionary blood pressure status](https://www.nhs.uk/conditions/high-blood-pressure-hypertension/)

+f) Journals with an indeterminable blood pressure status are removed and the most recent blood pressure status is selected for each patient.

 # NOTES

 GDPPR data = ```gdppr_database.gdppr_table```